Azziet/Orca_CodeChallenge/README.md

-# Orca Coding Challenge - Contract Management system - .Net Core Web API
+# Orca Coding Challenge - Contract Management system [.Net Core Web API]

 ## Overview
 This is an API endpoint for a Contract Management system using Domain-Driven Design (DDD) principles.